-The Department of Insurance will send your request to us.
-BCI will determine, no later than the second (2^{nd}) full business day, if the request is eligible for review.
-BCI will notify the Participant and the Department of Insurance no later than one (1) business day after BCI's decision if the request is eligible.
-If BCI denies the eligibility for review, the Participant may appeal that determination to the Department of Insurance.
+The Idaho Department of Insurance will send your request to us.
+The Contract Administrator will determine, no later than the second (2nd) full business day, if the request is eligible for review.
+The Contract Administrator's decision if the request is eligible.
+If the Contract Administrator denies the eligibility for review, the Participant may appeal that determination to the Department of Insurance.

-If the request is eligible for review, the Department of Insurance will assign an independent review organization to the review upon receipt of BCI's notice.
-The Department of Insurance will also notify the Participant.
-The independent review organization must provide notice of its decision to the Participant, BCI and to the Department of Insurance within seventy-two (72) hours after the date of receipt of the external review request.
+If the request is eligible for review, the Idaho Department of Insurance will assign an independent review organization to the review upon receipt of the Contract Administrator's notice.
+The Idaho Department of Insurance will also notify the Participant.
+The independent review organization must provide notice of its decision to the Participant, the Contract Administrator and to the Idaho Department of Insurance within seventy-two (72) hours after the date of receipt of the external review request.
 The independent review organization must provide written confirmation of its decision within forty-eight (48) hours of notice of its decision.
-If the decision reverses BCI's denial, BCI will notify the Participant and the Department of Insurance of BCI's intent to pay for the covered benefit as soon as reasonably practicable, but not later than one (1) business day after receiving notice of the decision.
+If the decision reverses the Contract Administrator's denial, the Contract Administrator will notify the Participant and the Department of Insurance of the Contract Administrator's intent to pay for the covered benefit as soon as reasonably practicable, but not later than one (1) business day after receiving notice of the decision.